 “No, no, I’m just trying to change.
 I do listen to what you say.”

 "Enrico, a guy came up to me at the market yesterday, you know the Lucky Store near my house.
 He just walked up and asked my name.
-Weird, huh, what should I do when men do that?
-It's happened more than once."
+What should I do when men do that?"

 "Just walk away, ignore them."

-"Isn’t that rude?
-He might follow me.
+"That’s rude.
 He asked if I liked to cook.
 I told him I love to.
-He was kind of cute.
-I just gave him my nickname, not my real name and told him I was married and didn't give him my phone number.
-Do you tell women you're married?"
+I just gave him my nickname, not my real name and told him I was married?"

-I bragged about my husband, teased his wife might be seeing another and flirted with men when in public with him.
-The rift between us increased.
-I wanted out.
+I bragged about my husband, teased his wife might be seeing another and flirted with men when with him.
+The rift between us widened.
+I wanted an affair divorce.

-Then at the start of 1979, my husband announced we were moving to the Pacific Northwest.
-He was tired of his job, the traffic and the constant change of Silicon Valley.
+As so often, hubby came to the rescue.
+He announced he was tired of his job, the traffic and the constant change of Silicon Valley.
 I agreed it was time to leave the world we grew up in which was no longer our world.
-Moving was our attempt to relocate to the world we did grow up in.
-Silicon Valley had morphed into an alien world.
-It was time to move on.
+He took a job in the Pacific Northwest.
+We were both excited to relocate.
+Silicon Valley had morphed into an alien world unfamiliar to us.
+I also wanted to return to who I was, the faithful wife.
+Moving on would cleanse my adulterous past and renew my marriage.

-For a change, I reserved room 314 and told him to meet me at noon the next day.
-He asked why I was getting the room, but I suspect he was pleased to avoid the expense and he gobbled up the excuse it was my turn.
+I reserved room 314 and told Enrico to meet me at noon the next day.
+He asked why I was getting the room but was pleased to avoid the expense and was relieved at the excuse it was my turn.

-Previously I went straight to the room with him waiting for my tap on the door.
+Previously I entered the motel lobby, went straight to the elevators, and rode up to room 314 with him waiting for my tap on the door.
 Desk clerks occasionally smiled at me as I walked to the elevator, but I never took any recognition of them.
-I don’t know if they associated me with Enrico and room 314 but after a year, I suspected they did.
-Initially, I exited from a rear door, off the stairwell, to avoid the lobby stare but after a while stopped caring what desk clerks thought.
-I used the elevator and boldly strolled out the lobby front door.
+I don’t know if they associated me with Enrico and room 314 but after almost a year, I suspected they did.
+Initially, I exited from a rear door, off the stairwell, but stopped caring what desk clerks thought and used an elevator and strolled out the lobby front door.

-I the maids knew when room 314 was used short time with me and Enrico the guests.
-They knew I waltzed in and out shortly after Enrico came and he left shortly after I exited.
-They gave me a confident smile if I happened to pass their cleaning cart in the corridor.
-They were allies due to the small tips left.
-To ensure they knew the tips were mind not Enrico’s I lipstick kissed the dollars.
+The maids knew room 314 was used short time by Enrico and me, knew I waltzed in shortly after Enrico, left in an hour and he left shortly after I did.
+They gave me a confident smile if I happened to pass their cleaning cart in the corridor, allies due to the small tips left.

 I asked for the manager.
-When she arrived, I told her the clerk was imprudent, nosy, and insulting me with his demeanor then went to my car.
-I brought up a dozen yellow roses in a vase, a small bottle of red wine, two bottles of Enrico's favorite beer, lasagna in Tupperware, paper plates, butter, French bread, and cheap silverware but no card.
-I also brought the dress and shoes he'd bought for our first liaison and put them in the closet and wore for the first time the earnings he bought.
-It required two trips and on the second I was pleased to see the clerk look down when I walked past.
+When she arrived, I told her the clerk was imprudent, nosy, and insulting with his demeanor then went to my car.
+I brought up a dozen yellow roses, a small bottle of red wine, two bottles of Enrico's favorite beer, lasagna, and French bread with disposable eating utensils.
+I also brought the dress and shoes he'd bought for our first liaison and put them in the closet and wore for the earnings he’d recently bought.
+It required two trips.
+On the second trip, I was pleased to see the clerk look down when I walked past.

 When Enrico arrived, I had the blankets pulled off the bed.
 He gave a puzzled look with an expression of "what's up".
-I smiled, led him to the table.
+I told him a surprise.
 We sat, ate, and drank to small talk.
-I explained we were eating first for a change as the lasagna was getting cold.
-We talked mostly about people we knew from work as he waited to figure out what I was up to and behaved to avoid a potential argument.
-Meek was not in his character.
-Instead, he was a "good boy" but ready to spar.
+As we talked, he tried to figure out what I was up to and behaved to avoid a potential argument.
+Meek was not in his character; he was ready to spar.

 I stared at the ceiling as I let him have his last go.
 I was no longer emotionally attached.
-Once Mr. Supini spewed in the condom and he pulled out, I got up, whipped down with a wet towel, partially dressed in my underwear, and sat by the table with the roses.
-I looked over to the bed where he was recharging his testosterone and announced.
+Once Mr. Supini spewed in the condom and he pulled out, I got up, showered, re-dressed, and sat at the table with the roses.
+He assumed I was in a time squeeze as he recharged his testosterone lying on the bed.

 "Why?
 Why What's wrong?"